nishant37/java_snippet/java_snippet/Readme.md

  bestStock.java: Best Time to Buy and Sell Stock II

  rotateArray.java:  Rotate an Array by given k-steps

+ containsDuplicate.java:  Contains Duplicate
+  Given an array of integers, find if the array contains any duplicates.
+Your function should return true if any value appears at least twice in the array,  and it should return false if every element is distinct.